fherreralab/fherreralab.github.io/index.md

 ## Work with us!
 We are always excited to meet and welcome motivated students and postdocs from diverse backgrounds.
-If you are interested in join our group, please check out our [current openings](/openings/).
+If you are interested in joining our group, please check out our [current openings](/openings/).
 Our group is diverse and we all do our best to make everyone's experience in the lab as **enjoyable and fruitful** as possible.

 [home-image]:{{ "/assets/img/displaced-potential-cavity.pdf" | absolute_url }}